 - Advent: You could use Camp Hope’s past lessons from 2009 on Advent and Christmas.
 Open with Alpha Worship.
 Then go into small groups.
 You can use the same Manna two weeks in a row.
 For the second week, choose a different grabber activity and then have children tell you the story from the previous week.
 With four Sundays, youth could lead using the following schedule:

-- Week 1 – Advent Manna and Crafts or Games
+- Week 1 – Advent Manna and Arts or Games

-- Week 2 – Advent Manna and Expressive Arts or Snacks
+- Week 2 – Advent Manna and Arts or Snacks

 - Week 3 – Christmas Manna and Crafts or Games

-- Week 4 – Christmas Manna and Expressive Arts or Snacks
+- Week 4 – Christmas Manna and Arts or Snacks

 - Lent: You could use Camp Hope past lessons for the season of Lent.
 Open with Alpha Worship.
 Then go into small groups.
 They would teach the manna time and then you’d have to decide on a rotation activity that would fit into your time frame each week.
 One week could be games and another week explore or you could choose to do a snack each week.
 Just pick a Lenten Theme for a style like “King of the Jungle” or “Discovering Jesus”.
 With six Sundays between Ash Wednesday and Easter, youth could lead using the following schedule: